-The Fiscal Year 2023-24 RTA operating and capital budget was adopted on May 3, 2023 and was based on a range of assumptions, including pending delivery of FY22-23 capital projects.
-At the November 1, 2023 Board meeting, staff presented Budget Amendment #1 to address capital items being carried over from FY22-23 to FY23-24, as well as one adjustment to the operating expenditures.
+The Fiscal Year 2023-24 RTA operating and capital budget was adopted on May 3, 2023 and was based on a range of assumptions, including pending delivery dates for FY22-23 capital projects.
+At the November 1, 2023 Board meeting, staff presented Budget Amendment #1 to address capital items being carried over from FY22-23 to FY23-24 as well as one adjustment to the operating expenditures.

-Since that time, RTA staff has worked with SLOCOG staff to identify opportunities to maximize the federal funding programmed for operations in FY23-24.
-This will maximize the fund balance available to start FY24-25, which will allow the RTA to reduce the LTF request from jurisdictions for FY24-25.
-The changes, which are noted in yellow, are included in the ensuing page.
-Note, although information for South County Transit and Paso Robles Transit Services are included, the Board and Committee are only considering changes to the RTA Core budget.
+Since that time, staff has worked with SLOCOG staff to identify opportunities to maximize the federal funding programmed for operations in FY23-24.
+This will maximize the fund balance available to start FY24-25, which will allow staff to reduce the LTF request for FY24-25.
+The changes, which staff has noted in yellow, are included in the ensuing page.
+Note, although information for South County Transit and Paso Robles Transit Services are included, the Executive Committee and subsequently the Board are only adopting the changes to the RTA Core budget.